 Q: What was your career path?
 How long have you been doing this?

-A: I have been at this all my life, I will never forget the first time I heard my own voice played back to me; it was magical.
+A: I have been at this all my life, I will never forget the first time I heard something played back to me that i had just performed; it was life-changing.
 I continued to experiment and build my skills until I met the band the Disco Biscuits - they gave me a place in their studio and allowed me to really grow and develop.
 I then moved to NYC, met Producer/Mixer Steve Greenwell and truly started to shape my professional abilities.
 My education has been entirely through mentors and experimentation.
 "The School of Hard Knocks" as they say!

 Q: Which artist would you like to work with and why?